Typhoon Mawar losing strength as it heads toward Japan's Okinawa Islands

 Mawar lashed Guam last week, becoming the strongest typhoon to hit the U.S. Pacific territory in more than two decades, flipping cars, tearing off roofs and knocking out power.

+In the Philippines, more than 8,000 people had been evacuated from flood- and landslide-prone communities to emergency shelters or relatives' houses but many returned home on Wednesday as the weather started to clear.
+No major damage was reported.

 Rising reported from Bangkok.
-Associated Press writer Mari Yamaguchi in Tokyo contributed to this report.
+Associated Press writers Mari Yamaguchi in Tokyo and Jim Gomez in Manila contributed to this report.

 Credit: AP